+1.5.
 What we are planning to do.
 As we have mentioned, there are two possible consequences of the collaboration between physics and computational complexity:

-- on the one hand, this collaboration can help computing: namely, it can lead to a physical speed-up of computations; this is what quantum computing does, this is what our Lobachevsky balls model claims to do; - on the other hand, this collaboration can also help physics: namely, it may lead to a better understanding of some issues related to foundations of physics.
+- on the one hand, this collaboration can help computing: namely, it can lead to a physical speed-up of computations; this is what quantum computing does; - on the other hand, this collaboration can also help physics: namely, it may lead to a better understanding of some issues related to foundations of physics.